directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Implementing a Forgot Password Request

 An authentication system is only complete with a forgotten password reset functionality.
-To implement a forgot password functionality in your Nextjs application, create a new folder in the _app_ folder called _request-reset-password_ with two files, _form.tsx_ and _page.tsx_.
+To implement a forgot password functionality in your Nextjs application, create a new directory in the _app_ directory called _request-reset-password_ with two files, _form.tsx_ and _page.tsx_.

 Update the _form.tsx_ to the following: